 - Parallel processing

-- Connection of connected, tightly coupled, strongly communicating processors concurrently solving a problem.
+- Collection of connected, tightly coupled, strongly communicating processors concurrently solving a problem.

 - Distributed processing

-- Loosely coupled processes, perhaps great distances from each other, working concurrently on a problem with minimal communication among them.
+- Loosely coupled processors, perhaps great distances from each other, working concurrently on a problem with minimal communication among them.

 Parallel processing is further distinguished by how memory of the computers is organized

 - Parallel processors access the same memory during concurrent processing, requiring minimal communication beyond the shared memory.

 - Distributed memory

 - Each processor has it's own memory to operate with, and synchronization of tasks is achieved through communication.

 Crucially, a program written for sequential processing won't execute on many processors.
 It needs to be parallelized or scaled to many processors.
 This usually involves careful consideration of how concurrent processing will be organized, how the tasks will be partitioned, how multiple data streams and execution streams will be synchronized, etc.

 A useful metric of how well the code is parallelized is the speedup, the ratio of the time it takes to execute it on n processors compared to on 1.
 Speedup is usually less than n due to communication costs.

 - The task can be divided into subtasks that have virtually no communication.